decyphertek-io/decyphertek/docs/products/semaphore.md

 Ansible Semaphore is a modern way to run ansible with an easy to use GUI.
 Its a good alternative to Ansible Tower or AWX.
 You can store your vault secrets and run playbooks on a schedule.
 Decyphertek has also setup ansible with some basic playbooks to help you get started.
+[AWS Marketplace: Ansible Semaphore ](https://aws.amazon.com/marketplace/pp/prodview-5noeat2jipwca?sr=0-1&ref_=beagle&applicationId=AWSMPContessa)

 SSH into the Semaphore server:
 ------------------------------